lure0xaos/liliths-legacy/lilithsThroneBuildTutorial.md

 1. For the default quick start, press [Ctrl + Shift + A] and search for "Edit Configurations".
 Open the action with that name.
 1. In the dialogue, click the "+" in the top left corner and choose "Application".
 1. Pick a name for the configuration that you will recognize (e.g. "Build and run").
 1. Click the "..." next to the "Main class" text field and search for "Main".
-Pick the class with that name (com.lilithsthrone.main) and click "OK".
+Pick the class with that name ( com.lilithslegacy.main) and click "OK".
 1. Click "Apply" and/or "OK".

 You should now be able to build and run the game using the new run configuration (which should be selected by default).
 The default hotkey is [Shift + F10].